jpchreim/yelpCamp/README.md

 https://jpchreim.github.io/yelpCamp/login.html

 ### Important to note that:
-This project isn't done yet since I need to do build a responsive design for mobile and tablets.
+This project isn't done yet.
+I need to do the following 1 - Tablet View of the website
+2 - Mobile View of the website

 https://fonts.google.com/specimen/Archivo